 Surrogacy, put simply, is the concept of a woman bearing a child for another person.
-This process is legal in Scotland however with it entails strict parameters.
+This process is legal in Scotland, within strict parameters.
 Fundamentally, surrogacy arrangements must remain altruistic.
 This means any surrogacy contract entered into remains unenforceable, and payment is only permitted to cover ‘reasonable expenses’ of the pregnancy.
 This process albeit sounds simple, however, is anything but.

 The underlying issue surrounding surrogacy arrangements is that the law remains outdated with legislation dating back to 1985 and 2008.
 Unsurprisingly, this complex yet unregulated area of law creates significant problems for prospective families.